 Information on persons entering substance abuse treatment for alcohol use is available from the Treatment Episode Data System (TEDS).
 The TEDS provides the number of persons entering substance use treatment, the drugs they are using at the time of admission, the primary drug for which they are seeking treatment, as well as basic demographic information.
 TEDS data for Indiana do not reflect all persons in substance abuse treatment but only those in treatment at facilities that receive funds from the Indiana Division of Mental Health and Addictions.
 TEDS data related to alcohol use can be viewed by age, race, and gender.
 The percent of treatment admissions related to alcohol can be viewed across the state for the past 10 years and trend data are available for each of Indiana’s 92 counties.

-The following visualizations are for any use of alcohol:
+The following visualizations provide information individuals who reported entering substance abuse treatment primarily for the use of alcohol:

 Criminal Justice Consequences

 Data on legal consequences related to alcohol use are available through the Uniform Crime Reporting system (UCR) maintained by the Federal Bureau of Investigation (FBI).
-UCR data are available on an annual basis; however, there is typically a 2-year lag between the times data are collected and data are available to the public.
-UCR data related to alcohol contains arrests for driving under the influence (DUI), public intoxication, and liquor law violations.
+UCR data related to alcohol contains arrests for driving under the influence (DUI), public intoxication, and liquor law violations (e.g., selling to minors).
 Data on the rate of alcohol-related arrests for each offense for the past 9 years are available for Indiana and the U.S. as well as for Indiana counties.
-The map provides information on the rate of alcohol-related offense rates throughout the state for the past 9 years.
+The map provides information on the rate of alcohol-related offenses throughout the state for the past 9 years.